yardenitzhaky/yardenitzhaky/README.md

 ## 🧠 About Me

-I'm a passionate Computer Science student at the University of Haifa, always eager to learn new technologies and tackle challenging problems.
+Hey👋, I'm Yarden, a passionate Computer Science student at the University of Haifa, always eager to learn new technologies and tackle challenging problems.
 My journey in the world of coding is driven by curiosity and a desire to create impactful solutions.

 ---